developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Schema Package Name

 This Managed Configuration allows an EMM or other tool that is consuming the OemConfig Schema to determine the Package Name of the Package that implements that Schema.
-- Since the Schema is published by the OemConfig package, if the Schema is obtained from that package by an EMM or tool via the Android system, the package name of that package will already be known.
+- Since the Schema is published by the OemConfig package, if the Schema is obtained from that package by an EMM or tool via the Android system, the package name of that package is already known.
 - But if the Schema for OemConfig is obtained by an EMM or tool some other way, such as by directly importing a Schema file, this Managed Configuration can be used as a confirmation and/or to determine the package to which Managed Configurations created using this Schema should be sent.